 Auburn, a western Sydney suburb now gets popularity as a junction of Nepalese in Australia.
 The suburb which is just 16 kilometres west of Sydney’s central business district drawing newcomers’ attention.
 Many Nepalese international students now concentrating on Auburn for their stay.

-The place is so famous among Nepalese in Sydney, the named the suburb as ‘अबर्न गाउँपालिका’, gives a Nepaliness.
-Auburn became bub for restaurants, groceries, events, and other Nepalese happenings.
+The place is so famous among Nepalese in Sydney, the named the suburb as ‘अबर्न गाउँपालिका’.
+Auburn became hub for restaurants, groceries, events, and other Nepalese happenings.
 Most of the community events take place in Auburn.
 The bustling suburb has the top Nepalese speaking population no wonder many Nepalese business owners try to secure office space to grab the market opportunity.
 Dipak Pandey spent a couple of years here says, Auburn gives a feel like Nepal, ‘Nepalese parents roaming around, Nepalese food, Nepalese business, you can encounter in almost every corner.’

 How many Nepalese in Auburn?